objmagic/ocaml-cohttp-test/README.md

 - [x] port 5502:

 Async monitor raises exception, indicating that server closes connection.
-This should be expected behaviour.
+This should be the expected behaviour.

 ````OCaml
    [INFO] 2014-12-03 00:43:27.979641-08:00 : Connecting port: 5502